Contact Dermatitis

 Use barrier creams to block certain substances if there is a chance of re-exposure in the future.

-Use medicines recommended by your healthcare provider to relieve itching.
-You may need to put the medicine on your skin or take the medicine by mouth.
+Use medicines advised by your healthcare provider to ease itching.
+You may need to put the medicine on your skin or take the medicine by mouth (oral).

-Cortisone creams are used topically to relieve itching
+Steroid creams or newer immunomodulator creams are used topically to ease itching.

-Avoid scratching the rash to prevent a bacterial infection.
+Don't scratch the rash to prevent scarring or a bacterial infection.

 For severe reactions, always contact your healthcare provider.

-If the reaction is significant and the substance that caused it can't be determined, your healthcare provider may do a series of patch tests to help identify the irritant.
+If the reaction is significant and the substance that caused it can't be found, a series of patch tests may be done to help figure out the allergen.

 Can contact dermatitis be prevented?

-The only way to prevent contact dermatitis is to avoid contact with the irritant that causes it.
+The only way to prevent contact dermatitis is to prevent contact with the irritant or allergen that causes it.

 Key points about contact dermatitis

-Contact dermatitis is a physiological reaction that happens after skin comes in contact with certain substances.
+Contact dermatitis is a reaction that happens after skin comes in contact with certain substances.

 Skin irritants cause most contact dermatitis reactions.

-It's important to identify the cause of your contact dermatitis so you can avoid contact with that substance.
+It's important to find the cause so you can stay away from that substance.

-Topical and oral medicines may be recommended by your healthcare provider to relieve itching.
+Topical and oral medicines may be advised by your healthcare provider to ease itching.

 Next steps